elastic/apm-agent-nodejs/examples/typescript/README.md

     export ELASTIC_APM_USE_PATH_AS_TRANSACTION_NAME=true
     node dist/index.js

-This simple scripts creates an HTTP server and makes a single request to it.
+This simple script creates an HTTP server and makes a single request to it.
-If things work properly, you should see a simple trace with a single HTTP transaction named "GET /ping".
+If things work properly, you should see a trace with a single HTTP transaction named "GET /ping".